HoxinhLuo/PDFMore/README.md

 ## Build

 If you want to build the application yourself.
-Please follow these steps below:
+Please follow these steps below(You need to install pyinstaller first).
+And virtual python environment recommend:

 ```shell
 > git clone https://github.com/HoxinhLuo/PDFMore.git